lockss/lockss-rtd-manual/docs/glossary/index.rst

       Ufw is developed by `Canonical <https://canonical.com/>`_.

+   Web replay engine
+      A Web replay engine is a software application that allows a user to interact with a Web archive in a Web browser, typically with the ability to view the same URL as it was at different points in time.
+The most famous example of a Web replay engine is that of the `Internet Archive Wayback Machine <https://web.archive.org/>`_.

+      :term:`LOCKSS <LOCKSS system>` offers up to three Web replay engines: :term:`ServeContent`, :term:`Pywb`, and :term:`OpenWayback`.

    Wget
       `Wget <https://www.gnu.org/software/wget/>`_, or Wget for short, is an open source software package for downloading and uploading files.